jonashackt/crossplane-aws-azure/README.md

 ## Install Crossplane with Helm

-The crossplane docs tell us to use Helm for installation:
+The Crossplane docs tell us to use Helm for installation:

 https://crossplane.io/docs/v1.8/getting-started/install-configure.html#install-crossplane